Sidharths916/air-gesture-hmi/models/README.txt

-Download letter_recognizer.pkl from GitHub Releases and place it here.
+Download letter_recognizer.zip from GitHub Releases, extract and place it here if not found in models.